dnsimple/dnsimple-support/content/articles/icann-domain-validation.markdown

 ## What happens when a domain is suspended?

-If your domain is suspended, the name servers will be changed to the following:
+If your domain is suspended, the name servers will be changed to either of the following:

 - DNS1.NAME-SERVICES.COM
 - DNS2.NAME-SERVICES.COM